 4. Using customer testimonials in advertising

 You have an honest testimonial from a consumer.
 Time to celebrate and use it in your advertising, right?
 Not so fast!
-Relying exclusively on consumer testimonials to support your claims is not generally accepted by the FTC.
+The FTC does not generally accept relying exclusively on consumer testimonials to support your claims.

 5. Using expert comments and endorsements

 Comments from experts can be helpful in advertising.
 Once again, there are FTC limitations to keep in mind here.
 An expert endorsement must come from someone with adequate qualifications to make a claim.

 For example, quoting a dentist about a non-dental supplement would probably not meet FTC expectations.
 But suppose you are to mention a reputable dentist about the cost of veneers.
 In that case, ensuring the information provided is accurate and in line with industry standards is essential.

 Fortunately, you may have already made a list of studies based on points two and three above.
 In that case, consider contacting the researchers behind those studies.
 In that situation, it would be clear that your expert has relevant expertise.

 Disclaimers have been used in advertising for a long time.
 Unfortunately, some people have misused this concept.
 Start by stating the facts, such as, “The FDA has not evaluated this product.”
 It is also not permitted to make unsubstantiated claims and seek to protect yourself with disclaimers.

 Take a proactive approach to ensure FTC compliance. in your affiliate campaigns.
 To save time, use the following techniques to double-check your compliance.

 - Review and update policies and introductions for affiliates.